arunven3/GTaskAssistant/README.md

 ## Coming Soon

-Many powerful features are on the way—including enhanced agent workflows, smarter task automation, finetuned LLM.
+Many powerful features are on the way including enhanced agent workflows, smarter task automation, finetuned LLM.
 Once added, GTaskAssistant will be the ultimate all-in-one AI productivity companion.

 ## Notes